-Thursday marked the third night of protests in Minneapolis that have erupted into a full-scale rebellion following the murder of George Floyd, a Black man, by a white Minneapolis police officer Derek Chauvin.
+Thursday marked the third night of protests in Minneapolis that have erupted into a full-scale rebellion following the murder of George Floyd, a Black man, by Derek Chauvin, a white Minneapolis police officer.
 The protests have centered on the Third Precinct Minneapolis Police Station, which burned down last night, and the surrounding area, fanning out into other areas of Minneapolis as well.

 The spark that ignited the anger of Minneapolis residents this week was the disturbing video that emerged of Chauvin kneeling on Floyd’s neck for seven minutes while terrified onlookers pleaded for mercy and Floyd himself repeatedly begged for his life, saying he could not breathe.

 The Black-led uprising on the streets of Minneapolis is fueled by decades of segregation and inequality.